openbaton/docs/docs/nfvo-installation-vagrant.md

 ## Requirements

-You need to have [Vagrant] installed.
+You need to have [Vagrant] and [Virtualbox] installed.
+Please refer to their official documentation for installing them on your environment.

 ## Installation guide